rugbyprof/5143-Operating-Systems/Assignments/05-P04/README.md

 ## Deliverables

+- Place code on github with a write up describing the process of writing your project and members of your group.
+- Look [HERE](../../Resources/00-Readmees/README.md) for how to write up a readme.
 - Present the outcome of your work last week of April.
 - You again should visualize your output in some fashion showing the basic elements as it runs:
   - Process on CPU